 Applications can run on almost any target most convenient to the programmer.
 These could include a local machine, a cluster in the cloud, iOS and Android devices, CPUs or GPUs.
 Using Google’s cloud, the platform can run on their custom TensorFlow Processing Unit (TPU) for further acceleration.
 Models created by Tensorflow can be deployed on almost any device where they will be used to serve predictions.

 2. Image processing

 One of the best-known applications of TensorFlow is the automated image processing software, DeepDream.
 It is an artificial vision program created by Google engineer Alexander Mordvintsev.
-It uses a convolutional neural network to find and improve patterns in images using algorithmic pareidolia, thus creating a hallucinogenic appearance, similar to a dream, creating deliberately overprocessed images.
+It uses a convolutional neural network to find and improve patterns in images using algorithmic pareidolia.
+Thus, it creates a hallucinogenic appearance, like a dream, creating deliberately over-processed images.

 The Internet of Things (IoT) is just beginning to grow and take off.
-There is an important number of startups that are trying to create places for data collection and that are really taking automatic learning to the limit.
+There are many startups that are trying to create places for data collection that are taking automatic learning to the limit.
 The IoT is a very interesting area, since it will lead to Edge Computing.

-On the one hand, the more data there is, and the more heterogeneous and undefined it is, the more interesting for the future of Deep Learning.
-On the other hand, TensorFlow is focused on running on different devices and architectures.
+On the one hand, the more data there is, and the more heterogeneous and undefined it is.
+This makes it all the more interesting for the future of Deep Learning.
+But, TensorFlow focuses on running on different devices and architectures.
 Companies like IBM or Atos have this integration in the spotlight.

-TensorFlow will continue to be discussed.
-The community of developers continues to grow and bookstores keep growing and improving.
-If you really want to delve into the world of Artificial Intelligence, TensorFlow is a basic platform that will keep you moving forward.
+The community of developers continues to grow and bookstores keep improving.
+If you want to delve into the world of Artificial Intelligence, TensorFlow is a basic platform that will keep you moving forward.